prestsoftware/prest/docs/src/simulations/index.rst

 inform the user about the corresponding size dimensions of the simulated dataset that will be produced.

 The options that were specified above are also available here under *"Choice mode"*.
-In addition, if the existing dataset contains some observations with default alternatives and others without, then the user can select the simulation mode for each mode of analysis.
+In addition, if the existing dataset contains some observations with default alternatives and others without, then the user can configure the simulation for each mode of analysis.

 The resulting random dataset will again appear in the workspace and the user can apply on it the consistency analysis and/or model estimation operations that were described in the previous sections.
 The simulated subjects here